lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

       output "Deserialization error"

   2. Parse each constituent encoded cipher text.
-       The length of the mlkemEncodedCt is known based on the size of the ML-KEM component cipher text length specified by the Object ID
+       The first 4 bytes encodes the length of mlkemEncodedCt, which MAY be used to separate the mlkemEncodedCt and tradkemEncodedCT, and then is to be discarded.

      (mlkemEncodedCt, tradkemEncodedCt) = bytes